 In addition, all students will be required to submit a dissertation based on an empirical investigation of a topic in applied psychology.

-Click Here for further information on modules/subject.
+Click here for further information on modules/subject.

-Applied Psychology (M.Sc.)
+Study Applied Psychology (M.Sc.) at Trinity

 Number of Places30 Places

-31st March 2023
+31st March 2024

-Applicants will be required to hold at least a minimum of an upper second-class honours degree (2.1) in psychology or its equivalent from a recognised university course, which confers eligibility for graduate registration with the Psychological Society of Ireland or equivalent professional body in the case of overseas applicants.
+Applicants will be required to hold at least a minimum of an upper second-class Honours degree (2.1) in psychology or its equivalent from a recognised university course, which confers eligibility for graduate registration with the Psychological Society of Ireland or equivalent professional body in the case of overseas applicants.

 Click here for a full list of postgraduate fees.

-"Something that I would have never got in any other course in the world is the opportunity to work with my mentor, Prof Byrne.
-Moreover, the course provided me with a holistic view of the applied psychology research in the real world and helped me to focus on a concise and rigorous academic path."
+Something that I would have never got in any other course in the world is the opportunity to work with my mentor, Professor Byrne.
+Moreover, the course provided me with a holistic view of the applied psychology research in the real world and helped me to focus on a concise and rigorous academic path.